grapestone5321/sdcnd-finding_lane_lines/writeup_template.md

 Have a look at the video clip called "P1_example.mp4" in the repository to see an example of what your final output should look like.
 Two videos are provided for you to run your code on.
 These are called "solidWhiteRight.mp4" and solidYellowLeft.mp4".

+### Evaluation
+Once you have completed your project, use the Project Rubric to review the project.
+If you have covered all of the points in the rubric, then you are ready to submit!
+If you see room for improvement in any category in which you do not meet specifications, keep working!

+Your project will be evaluated by a Udacity reviewer according to the same Project Rubric.
+Your project must "meet specifications" in each category in order for your submission to pass.